jshannon63/laravel-psr15-middleware/README.md

 ## Execution Flow

-All PSR-15 middleware is run entirely within the PSR15Middleware subsystem.
-The two stacks are run separately and sequentially (Laravel then PSR-15).
-Laravel will begin execution of the middelware stack according to the order of definition within the Kernel.php file.
-Once the Laravel's middleware dispatcher reaches the Psr15Middleware class, Laravel will be forced to complete all the Foudation middlewares before executing the first PSR-15 middleware.
-Once the final PSR-15 middleware is executed, a Foundation response object will be returned to the Laravel middleware dispatcher.
+All PSR-15 middleware is encapsulated and managed entirely by the PSR15Middleware subsystem.
+On boot, Psr15Middleware will bind a wrapper object for each PSR-15 middleware to make it appear native to Laravel.
+Then the objects will be placed into the Laravel middleware stack according to your configuration parameters.
+The middlewares themselves will only be instanitated as needed.
+Laravel will execute the middelwares according to the system priorites and as modified during registration of PSR-15 middlewares by Psr15Middleware.

-Please note that the PSR-7 Message objects are immutable.
-Psr15Middleware will work with cloned/converted Illuminate Response/Request objects.
-The updated clone of the Response object is returned to to the Laravel middleware system at the completion of the stack execution.
-This also means that PSR-15 middlewares will not have access to Laravel/Symfony specific properties and methods on the Foundation message objects.
+Please note that PSR-7 Message objects are considered immutable, and we treat the Foundation message objects with the same respect.
+Psr15Middleware will work with cloned/converted Illuminate Response/Request objects while processing PSR-15 middlewares.
+This means that at every PSR-15 middleware, there will be new request and response objects regardless of whether or not they have changed by a middleware.

+Also, keep in mind, that since Psr15Middlware operates on PSR-7 message objects, PSR-15 middlewares will not have access to Laravel/Symfony specific properties and methods of the Foundation message objects.

 ## Middleware Sources